 My qualifications and experience include:

-- two years experience now as a senior consultant
+- three years experience now as a senior consultant

 - 25 years experience as a manager in Australasian universities and other tertiary education institutions, specialising in institutional policy development